Home > Blogs > What is selenium? introduction to selenium...Read More

 21. Can a Linux Virtual Machine be accessed without a password?

-Yes, using the Key Vault mapping to any Admin VM allows us to connect in to another VM without having to enter a password.
+Yes, using the Key Vault mapping to any Admin VM allows us to connect to another VM without having to enter a password.

 22. What happens if the maximum number of failed tries is reached during the Azure ID Authentication process?